ibm-cloud-docs/power-iaas/global-replication-service.md

 | `mon01`           | `tor01`                  |
 | `lon04`           | `lon06`                   |
 {: class="simple-table"}
-{: caption="Replication-enabled {{site.data.keyword.powerSys_notm}} region pairs" caption-side="bottom"}
+{: caption="The {{site.data.keyword.powerSys_notm}} region pairs that are replication-enabled" caption-side="bottom"}

+### Listing the {{site.data.keyword.powerSys_notm}} regions that support GRS by using API or CLI commands
+{: #location-api-cli}

-To get a list of replication-enabled location names, use the following API or CLI commands:
+To get a list of {{site.data.keyword.powerSys_notm}} regions that are replication-enabled, use the following API or CLI commands:

 - **API**: [Get the disaster recovery site details for the current location](https://cloud.ibm.com/apidocs/power-cloud#pcloud-locations-disasterrecovery-get){: external}

 - **CLI**: [`ibmcloud pi disaster-recovery`](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference-v1#ibmcloud-pi-disaster-recovery){: external}.
 Set the `--all-regions` flag as `true`.

-Verify whether the primary and secondary locations to be used for replication are enabled for replication services and are in the list of replication-enabled pairs.
+Verify whether the primary and secondary locations to be used for replication are enabled for replication services and are location pairs that support replication.
 {: note}

-In the following example, the `wdc07` and `dal10` data centers are in a replication-enabled pair:
+To verify whether two data centers are a location pair that support replication, you can use the code similar to the following example.
+In the following example, the `wdc07` and `dal10` data centers are a location pair that support replication:

 ```code